akcochrane/TEfits/doc/paper.md

 # Funding and Support

-This work is supported by US Office of Naval Research Grant ONR-N000141712049.
+This work has been supported in part by US Office of Naval Research Grant ONR-N000141712049.

 # References